Auroras-live/changelog/README.md

  - Added day / night overlay
  - New map icons for a slicker look

+### March 12th, 2017
+ - Added colours to the thee day, nowcast and Kp widgets

 ## API
 ### v1
  - Initial public version